 Ethical issues were taken from the research ethics committee.
-Informed consent was obtained

-(WMA) declaration of Helsinki for the Ethical Principles for Medical Research Involving

-Human Subjects, 2013 and all information and privacy of participants were kept confidentially.
+Informed consent was obtained from each participant.
+Data collection was in accordance with the World Medical Association (WMA) declaration of Helsinki for the Ethical Principles for Medical Research Involving Human Subjects, 2013 and all information and privacy of participants were kept confidentially.